t1n0x/writeups/HTB/devvortex/README.md

 ![plot](./screens/12.png)

-And we have a root shell read root.txt!
+And we have a root shell!